 Legal Information Institute (Cornell University Law School) - Collection of federal legal materials, including U.S. Constitution, U.S. Code, and U.S. Supreme Court opinions, as well as links to legal materials for all 50 states.
 This site also contains a collection of articles on a variety of legal topics and a nationwide directory of attorneys organized by practice area.

-Google Scholar - Database of state and federal case law with coverage for most courts from 1950.
+Google Scholar - State and federal case law with coverage for most courts from 1950.
 Searchable by citation or keyword using Google's familiar search box.
-Citations within cases are linked to available sources.
+Citations within cases link to available sources.